 A larger part of an agent’s job is ensuring things work as they should.
 Thus, the most common help desk tickets usually relate to employees’ daily tasks.

 Of course, the definition of “common” varies depending on the organization.
 However, there are some issues transversal to any IT department.
-And we’re about to see how to solve them efficiently – and how InvGate Service Desk’s features can contribute to it!
+And we’re about to see how to solve them efficiently – and how InvGate Service Management’s features can contribute to it!

 14 most common help desk tickets - and solutions!